2017-2018 COMMUNITY BREAST HEALTH GRANTS (CBH)

 Sisters United in Health

-In the 2016-2017 grant year, Sisters United in Health will help more than 5,000 medically-underserved women of color overcome barriers to care by linking them to the vital breast health education and screening services they need.
-200 will receive a referral for a mammogram and/or clinical breast exam at a local CSP.
+Sisters United in Health will help more than 5,000 medically-underserved women of color overcome barriers to care by linking them to the vital breast health education and screening services they both need and deserve.
+225 women will receive a referral for a mammogram and/or clinical breast exam at a local CSP.

 LIJMC Cancer Community Connection

-The Cancer Community Connection Program serves the regions of Southeast/Jamaica, Queens and Nassau County.
-The program works to reduce breast cancer mortality rates, particularly among African American women, through patient navigation services and increase screening rates through outreach and education, with a focus on Hispanic, South Asian, undocumented, and under/uninsured women.
+The Cancer Community Connection Program (CCCP) serves the regions of Southeast/Jamaica, Queens and Nassau County.
+The program works with a broad network of collaborators to reduce breast cancer mortality rates, particularly among African American women, through patient navigation services and increased screening rates through outreach and education, with a focus on Hispanic, South Asian, undocumented, and under/uninsured women.

 Breast/Chest Cancer Screening Access Project (BCCSAP)

-On a mission to serve LGBT communities in all of their diversity, regardless of ability to pay, Callen-Lorde provides culturally sensitive Breast/Chest Cancer Screening Access Project (BCCSAP) services for lesbian and bisexual women and individuals of transgender or gender non-conforming experience throughout New York City.
-The BCCSAP will provide 2,000 CBEs, care coordination services for 400, 1,500 reminder phone calls, 400 referrals, navigation services for 400, and ensure 250 mammogram/CBEs.
+This NYC health center serves LGBTQ communities, regardless of ability to pay.
+Callen-Lorde is uniquely situated to provide culturally sensitive Breast/Chest Cancer Screening Access Project (BCCSAP) services for lesbian and bisexual women and individuals of transgender or gender non-conforming experience across the five boroughs of New York City.
+The BCCSAP plans to provide 2,000 CBEs, care coordination services for 500, 450 referrals, 250 supportive services and ensure 275 mammogram/CBEs.

 ScanVan Mobile Mammography Program

-Project Renewal provides mammograms and Clinical Breast Exams at accessible community locations in all five boroughs and Suffolk County, as well as navigation for patients with abnormal screening results.
-For the 2016-2017 grant year, the program aims to provide CBEs and mammograms to 4,500 low-income, minority women and anticipates that 15-18% of patients will require follow-up.
+Project Renewal provides mammograms and Clinical Breast Exams to medically underserved women age 40 and above at accessible community locations in all 5 boroughs and Suffolk County, as well as navigation for patients with abnormal screening results.
+The program aims to provide CBEs and mammograms to 4,000 low-income, minority women and ensures that 615 patients with abnormal results receive navigation.

 Yonkers Community Breast Health Program

-The SJRH Breast Health Program ensures access to screening, timely follow-up for diagnostic treatment and provision of support services for women in the medically underserved Yonkers community.
-The program aims to serve 3,000 individuals for the 2016-2017 grant year.
+This comprehensive program includes two key components: screening coordination and outreach education for women in the medically underserved Yonkers community.
+The program aims to serve 3,000 individuals.
 The programs outreach workers will increase access to early screening and patient navigators will enhance screening coordination, case management and comprehensive support services.